 There is no challenge in the world that has no solutions.
 Every sadness has a silver lining.
 When a door is closed, another opens.

 I hope my list of quotes has inspired you to pick the Little Prince.
-This book is available in Paperback, Kindle edition, Hardcover, and as Audio CD.
 I would really recommend it to everyone I know.
 Books like this need to be read every now and then, to keep us on track.
 No wonder its a classic!